IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 As a result, 2 students cannot compare their grades.
 Each student is at a different point in their development.
 Each student is looked at individually, with relation to their progress, leaps in development, creativity, exploration, research and risk-taking.
 If you are unhappy with your grade, you need to be making more effort towards your progress.
 A "C" grade means average, making average progress.
 "B" is above average progress and work.
 "A" means superior work.

-Students will evaluate their own progressed in a course in two ways: 1) A course evaluation form, which will be developed based on the course’s individual objectives.
+Students will evaluate their own progressed in a course in three ways: 1) A course evaluation form, which will be developed based on the course’s individual objectives.
 2) Students will participate in a self reflection assignment due Week 7  & Week 15   or as otherwise noted.
 This written evaluation is worth 15 points and to be turned into me as a separate document.
+3.)
+Turning in Tickets to Leave when requested, which will be almost daily.

 • Critically analyze/evaluate how much time was spent learning syntax & structure, programming concepts vs. actually programming, and how does this reflect on the final quality of your end result.

 • Comment on your successes and frustrations with Processing and P5.js.

 Week 15 only:  <br>
-• Compare and contrast the Object Orientated Programming style versus Procedural Programming style not simply in definition, but rather your own understanding of each as well as your usage/fluidity with each.
+• Compare and contrast the Object Orientated Programming style versus Procedural Programming style not simply in definition, but rather, YOUR understanding of each as well as your usage/fluidity WITH EACH.

 ## Course Requirements
 • Email contact about logistics (when, where, how many, etc) ONLY.
 If your email is longer than 3 sentences you need to...